A sister with Down syndrome can be a delight.

 Sisters don’t always get along.
 But Katie and I are happy with each other at least 98% of the time.
 (The other 2% of the time is definitely her fault.)

-The constant positivity of Down syndrome is a myth: teens with Down syndrome do slam doors, roll their eyes, and experience grumpy moods.
+The constant positivity of Down syndrome is a myth: my sister and other teens with Down syndrome do slam doors, roll their eyes, and experience grumpy moods.
 But Katie’s disposition is happy overall, and her baseline mood is pretty good.

 2. We have fun without obsessing over expectations.